 - Understand contamination and cross-contamination of food and how these happen

 - Describe food allergens and their importance in food manufacturing

-- Describe the requirements for the physical structure of a processing plant
+- Describe the requirements for the physical structure of a processing

 - Apply the procedures of a food defense program to provide protection from intentional contamination